baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

   2. Get the `circuit breaker` by name (create it if it doesn't exist) by calling `GetCircuit(name)` function.
   3. Declare condition variable **ticketCond** and **ticketChecked** with `sync.Cond` which is used to communicate between goroutines.
   4. Declare function **returnTicket**.
 What is a **ticket**?
 What does it mean by **returnTicket**?
 Let's discuss it in detail later.
   5. Declare another function **reportAllEvent**.
-The same as above, let's discuss it in the following part.
+This function is critical to `error rate` strategy, and we can leave it for detailed review in the following articles.
   6. Declare an instance of `sync.Once`, which is another interesting `synchronization primitives` provided by golang.
   7. Launch two goroutines, each of which contains many logics too.
   8. Return a `channel` type value